 If you’re on a very limited budget, you may not be able to afford a home security system with 4 or 5 cameras.
 It can indeed get a bit expensive.

-A nice solution is to get 2-3 security cameras, and then supplement that with fake security cameras.
-We find that the dummy security cameras these days are surprisingly realistic and most people can’t tell the difference until they’re less than a meter away.
+A nice solution is to get 2 to 3 security cameras, and then supplement that with fake ones.
+We find that dummy security cameras these days are surprisingly realistic and most people can’t tell the difference until they’re less than a meter away.

 Learn more about where to place dummy security cameras here.

 There are a few common things that people do which will render your home security system useless!
-Avoid this by not doing these common mistakes.
+Avoid this by not making these common mistakes.

 If a home security camera is placed too low to the ground, it’s very easy for a burglar to smash it.
 Avoid this by placing it out of reach.
-9-10 feet usually works pretty well.
+9 to 10 feet usually works pretty well.

 Another thing to consider is the weather.
-Although most outdoor security cameras are weatherproof, it’s best to not test this by installing them under a bit of cover, such as the eaves on your house.
+Although most outdoor security cameras are weatherproof, it’s best to not test this.
+Try to install them under a bit of cover, such as the eaves on your house.

-Do you want your security camera to see who’s at the front door, find out the license plates of people who drive down the street, and the house across the street?
-This is a mistake and won’t work that well for you.
+Do you want your security camera to see who’s at the front door, find out the license plates of people who drive down the street, and keep watch over the house across the street?
+This is a mistake and won’t work well for you.
 Each camera should have only one main task.

 It can be tempting to place a security camera at the highest point on your property so you can get maximum coverage.
-However, this isn’t ideal because although you might see an intruder, you won’t be able to see his/her face clearly.
-This is not helpful for police in identifying the criminal.
+However, this isn’t ideal.
+Although you might see an intruder, you won’t be able to see his/her face clearly.
+This is not helpful for the police in identifying the criminal.

-An average house usually needs at least 3-4 cameras outside to ensure some good coverage.
-5-6 is even better.
+An average house usually needs at least 3 to 4 cameras outside to ensure some good coverage.
+5 to 6 is even better.
 When you buy a home security package such as this one from Lorex, it’s usually not that much more money to get 6 cameras instead of 3, so it makes sense to just get more from the start.

-Mistake #5: Relying on Night Vision too Much/Not Having Adequate Lighting with Home Security Cameras
+Relying On Night Vision Too Much And Not Having Adequate Lighting With Home Security Cameras

 Night vision works decently well for most of the higher-end security cameras.
 However, it can still be a bit hard to make out identifying features if it’s pitch black outside your house.

-Getting some good lighting around your house will help the police to ID a bad guy.
-It’ll also help to prevent criminals from wanting to break into your house in the first place.
+Getting some good lighting around your house will help the police ID a bad guy.
+It’ll also help deter criminals from wanting to break into your house in the first place.

 Each jurisdiction has different laws about home, or business security cameras.
 Before buying a home security system, and certainly before installing it, be sure to get all the details about this.